FAQ about Interlibrary Loans (ILL) & Article Delivery

 Some libraries do not lend media material, however, we encourage you to make your request and we will do our best to obtain the item.

 Is there anything that cannot be borrowed through ILL?

-Interlibrary loans is a service who's primary goal is to obtain research material Concordia Libraries do not own, therefore material that is part of the Concordia Library collection, including textbooks in the Course Reserves collection, cannot be borrowed.
+Interlibrary loans is a service whose primary goal is to obtain research material Concordia Library does not own, therefore material that is part of the Concordia Library collection, including textbooks in the Course Reserves collection, cannot be borrowed.